makhro/makhro.github.io/_posts/2021-04-12-ipums-aging.md

 ---
 seotitle: Network for Data-Intensive Research on Aging
 title: Data on demographics, economics and health outcomes of aging and life course
-description: LIFE COUCE CENTER of the University of Minnesota (U.S.) recently initiated the Network for Data-Intensive Research on Aging in collaboration with IPUMS.
+description: The LIFE COURSE CENTER of the University of Minnesota (U.S.) recently initiated the Network for Data-Intensive Research on Aging in collaboration with IPUMS.
 The project manages and maintains the world's largest data collections on population.
 author: JMO
 type: post
 updated: 2021-04-12T17:02:00+00:00